juffy/grwqfdt/README.md

 grwqfdt
 =======

-one click post to all social networks
+a tool for post message to some networks. not using oauth

 support
 =======